 Centennial West is a proposed high-voltage, direct current (HVDC) line running approximately 900 miles from a high-quality wind resource area in northeastern New Mexico to San Bernardino County, California.
-Visit the project website and the PowerLine case study page.
+Visit the project website.

 Southline Transmission project is a proposed 345/500 KV line linking substations near Afton, New Mexico and Tucson, Arizona.
-Visit the BLM's Southline project page and the PowerLine case study page.
+Visit the BLM's Southline project page.
 Read the Scoping Comments on the Proposed Southline Transmission Project as presented by Sonoran Institute on behalf of 14 organizations.

 SunZia is a proposed double 500kv transmission line that would extend from Lincoln County, New Mexico, to Pinal County, Arizona.
 This 530-mile long originates in a high wind resource area and interconnects with the grid in order to deliver power to markets in Arizona and California.
 Visit the SunZia project website and BLM's SunZia project page.

 The Sonoran Institute supports federal, state, and local policies that facilitate solar development in areas with the best solar resources and the fewest environmental impacts.
 Ideally, it is concentrated in already disturbed areas near existing transmission lines and other infrastructure.